Ashildeure/Capgemini-Website-Redesign---Student-Project/README.md

 - Optimize for more responsiveness
 - Explore backend integration for dynamic content

+## 🎉 How to View the Project
+CapGemini_website_redesign/main.html

-## ⚠️ Disclaimer: This project is purely educational and not affiliated with Capgemini.
+⚠️ Disclaimer: This project is purely educational and not affiliated with Capgemini.
 All rights to the original Capgemini branding and content belong to them.